MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 </p>

 As you see, this is a top down tree structure.
-In order to scrape it efficiently we'll use **Scrapy** framework, but before going that far we need a to use Selenium first to fetch the company urls (see previous screenshot), then feed those to Scrapy.
+In order to scrape it efficiently we'll use **Scrapy** which is an efficient and scalable scraping framework, but before going that far we need a to use Selenium first to fetch the company urls (see previous screenshot), then feed those to Scrapy.

-We need to use Selenium because the content of the website that renders those urls is dynamic (but the rest is not) and cannot be accessed directly from the page source like Scrapy does.
-Selenium simulates a browser that clicks on each category, narrows down to each sub-category and finally goes through all the companies one by one and fetches their urls.
+We need to use Selenium because the content of the website that renders those urls is dynamic (but the rest is not) which means that those urls cannot be accessed directly from the page source like Scrapy does.

+Selenium however simulates a browser that interprets javascript rendered content.
+It clicks on each category, narrows down to each sub-category and finally goes through all the companies one by one and fetches their urls.
 When it's done, the script saves these urls to a csv file and the Scrapy part can be launched.

-### Scrape company urls with Selenium : step 1
+### Scrape company urls with Selenium : step 1️⃣

 <i>All the Selenium code is available in this <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/blob/master/src/scraping/selenium/scrape_website_urls.ipynb">notebook</a></i> 📓